 Any hearings in excess of one (1) hour in duration requires you call the Judge’s office to determine the Judge’s availability for an extended hearing.

 When calling to obtain available hearing time, please have the case number, case style, type of motion to be scheduled, the date the motion was filed, the amount of hearing time requested, and names of all counsel of record.
 The Motion must be filed prior to obtaining hearing time.

 Once hearing time is coordinated with all counsel, confirm the date with the Judge’s office prior to preparing your Notice of Hearing, to assure that time is still available, as hearing dates are first come first serve.
 We do not hold a hearing date/time.

 It is not necessary for you to send a courtesy copy of the Notice of Hearing to this office.
 The electronic filing of the Notice is sufficient.

 The Court requires that all hearings be coordinated.
-If you are unable to coordinate a hearing, please call our office; do not “piggy back” a hearing without coordinating with the judge’s office.
+If you are unable to coordinate a hearing, please call our office; do not “piggy-back” or “cross notice” a hearing without coordinating with the judge’s office.

 PROCEDURES FOR CANCELLING HEARINGS/ TRIALS

 In addition to filing your notice of cancellation, immediately notify the judge’s office by telephone when a hearing is to be cancelled.
 If a case has settled and should be removed from the trial docket, please contact the Court to indicate the same.
 Only the party that scheduled the hearing, or the Court, has the authority to cancel the hearing.